Do you accept insurance?

 Why should I hire someone to help me?
 Can’t I just do it on my own?

 Our answer to this is a simple one.
 If you could have done this on your own, wouldn’t you have already done it by now?
 We both know you would have.
 Hiring us, doesn’t make you weak.
-You aren’t a failure because you need support.
+You aren’t a failure because you seek support.

 Our clients are strong and very capable women.
 They are super high achievers, and have been most of their lives.
 That drive to achieve has served them very well during other phases of their life.
 But it isn’t serving them well in this season.
 Our bodies were created to need down time.
 That’s why we sleep!
 That need to go, go, go and never sit still doesn’t serve us after awhile.
 The stress adds up and begins to negatively impact.